craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ![[elf.png]]

 People with a heavy Elven heritage find themselves in possession of preternatural abilities heavily related to the Feywild.
 The origins of Elven people on Alaturmen are common information - they are the childer of the Eladrin, a rank of noble of the Ceelie Courts, purposefully born to take Alaturmen for the Ceelie.
-This plan was derailed in the Great Fires, and the beginnings of a grand elven empire lay now bare in the Holyl'nd, along with the bones of many of your kin.
+This plan was derailed in the Great Fires, and the beginnings of a grand elven empire lay now bare in the Holyl'nd, along with the bones of many of kin and kind.

 - You do not age as mortals should.
 	- You reach adulthood after your first great achievement, which of course you will feel in yourself.